4 Free Photoshop Alternatives We Tested (That Don’t Suck) 2019

 And there’s a good reason for this – it’s great.
 For image and graphics editing, it can do most anything you’re looking to do.

-But, it is not the only option out there.
+But, as we mentioned before, it is not the only option out there.

 When I started a digital agency years ago, I needed a solid tool to edit images and logos, make tweaks to content sent by clients, and edit and crop photos.